 The automatic session prolongation described above requires that the "Keep session alive on auto-update" permission be enabled for the user.
 For more details about user roles and permissions, see the article on role-based access control.

-The customer can request from ThousandEyes Support the removal of access permissions from ThousandEyes personnel.
-This permission is enabled by default to facilitate support and other activities related to the operation of the ThousandEyes application.
+A customer may request from ThousandEyes support the removal of access permissions into their organization from ThousandEyes personnel, this permission is enabled by default to facilitate support and other activities related to service operations;

-The customer should carefully consider who in their organization should have the ability to perform snapshot sharing.
-This functionality allows internal users to share network events with the customer’s third parties (such as service providers) in a way that allows this data to be accessed anonymously.
+Carefully consider who in your organization should have the ability to perform “Snapshot Sharing”, as this functionality allows your internal users to share network events with third parties (such as service providers) in a way that allows the data in question to be accessed anonymously;

-If Enterprise Agents are deployed in the customer’s network, the customer should consider changing Enterprise Agent NTP settings by pointing to their authorized NTP servers (otherwise, the defaults for their operating systems are used).
+If Enterprise Agents are deployed in your network, consider changing Enterprise Agent NTP settings by pointing to your authorized NTP servers (otherwise, the defaults for your operating systems will be used);

-The customer should make sure their users are refreshing their API tokens according to the company's policy.
+Make sure your users are refreshing their API tokens according to your policy;

-If a customer has deployed a ThousandEyes Enterprise Agent Virtual Appliance (TEVA) and has configured it to use a proxy that requires authentication, due to a limitation of the underlying Linux platform, those credentials will be stored on the appliance in clear text.
+If you have deployed a ThousandEyes Enterprise Agent Virtual Appliance (TEVA) and have configured it to use a proxy that requires authentication, due to a limitation of the underlying Linux platform, those credentials will be stored on the appliance in clear text.